Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

 \item Some wearables can also be worn inside the mouth.
 Examples of those devices are smart mouth guard (MG)-type wearable devices which can monitor teeth clenching with embedded force sensors \cite{250}.
-Another example is DentiTrac, introduced by Braebon Medical Corporation in Canada, which is a miniature oral device integrated on an oral appliance, used for monitoring patients’ sleep apnea and adherence \cite{251}. \end{itemize}
+Another example is DentiTrac, which is a miniature oral device integrated on an oral appliance, used for monitoring patients’ sleep apnea and adherence \cite{251}. \end{itemize}

 \item \emph{Torso biomedical devices:} Torso is the central part of the human body, where many vital organs are located.
 Common examples of wearable devices placed on the torso are smart clothing, belts and underwear. \begin{itemize} \item The realization of smart clothing significantly depends on smart textile technologies, where the health monitoring sensors are completely embedded in the fabric.
 Such clothes can offer comfort and smart healthcare to their users.
 For instance, a smart jacket integrated with a health monitoring system was developed in \cite{252} to monitor the pulse rate and EEG in the human body.

-A low-power and wearable real-time ECG monitoring system, integrated into a smart T-shirt that can monitor the thermal status of an athlete, has been developed as mentioned in \cite{253}. \item Skin patches/tattoos with biomedical sensors may also have a great potential in continuous monitoring vital physiological signals to improve the healthcare quality of patients.
-Several key applications of smart patches/tattoos have been demonstrated in ECG monitoring \cite{257}, pulse rate monitoring \cite{259}, biomarker measurements in sweat \cite{258} and continuous glucose monitoring \cite{260}. \item A typical application scenario of smart belts embedded with sensors such as inertial sensor and bend sensor is for monitoring shoulder and trunk posture \cite{ 263}.
+\item Skin patches/tattoos with biomedical sensors may also have a great potential in continuous monitoring vital physiological signals to improve the healthcare quality of patients.
+Several key applications of smart patches/tattoos have been demonstrated in ECG monitoring \cite{257}, pulse rate monitoring \cite{259} and biomarker measurements in sweat \cite{258}. \item A typical application scenario of smart belts embedded with sensors such as inertial sensor and bend sensor is for monitoring shoulder and trunk posture \cite{ 263}.
 A smart belt can also be designed for monitoring physiological signals such as real-time respiratory signs monitoring \cite{ 265} and detection of respiratory rate, body movement, in-and-out-of-bed activity and snoring events during sleep \cite{266}.